February special! Get $50.00 off your Comprehensive Home Inspection!***

 The company that offers the cheapest price is generally showing you a couple of things; they are possibly new or part-time and they really do not know their costs (they will not be in business very long).

 We make sure that you, the buyer, our client, understands the condition of the systems in your new property this is our 1st priority.
-1st Inspection Svcs provides an on-site review of our findings with you and make sure that you understand all aspects of the property.
-Our customized reports are straight forward and in easy-to-read format that provides our recommendations for monitoring, repair and/or replacement which includes photos, is emailed to you in PDF file within 24 hours. .
+1st Inspection Svcs provides an on-site review at the end of your comprehensive home inspection, this includes our findings and to ensure that you understand all aspects of the property.
+Our customized reports are straight forward and in an easy-to-read format that provides our recommendations for monitoring, repair and/or replacement which includes photos, and is emailed to you in PDF file within 24 hours. .

 Licenses are required in the state of Florida, and anyone can check the DBPR website to verify an inspector.
 Hiring an inspector who is unlicensed is just as dangerous as hiring a contractor who is unlicensed.
 Can you trust their work?